Bone Marrow Transplantation

 What are the types of bone marrow transplantation?

-What are the risks of bone marrow transplantation?
+What are the risks associated with bone marrow transplantation?

-What is the recovery time for bone marrow transplantation?
+What is the success rate of bone marrow transplantation?

 If you have any feedback, please get in touch.